Assessing the illicit finance and terrorist financing nexus in the case of Afghanistan since the fall of the Taliban in 2001

 Contact: TomK@rusi.org

 Tom Keatinge is the founding Director of the Centre for Financial Crime and Security Studies (CFCS) at RUSI, where his research focuses on matters at the intersection of finance and security.
 He has a background in investment banking at J.P.
 Morgan, and a Master’s in Intelligence and International Security from King’s College London, where he studied the effectiveness of the global counterterror finance regime.
-He is currently a specialist adviser on illicit finance to the UK Parliament’s Foreign Affairs Committee ongoing enquiry.
+He is currently a specialist adviser on illicit finance to the UK Parliament’s Foreign Affairs Committee ongoing inquiry.

 Jessica David Headshot